Hosted by the Centre for Societal Risk Research (CSR), RisCon26 will take place at Karlstad University, Sweden.

-RisCon26 — a conference on societal risks for practitioners and scientists
+RisCon26: a conference on societal risks for researchers and practitioners

 In an era defined by rapid climate change, digital vulnerability, and complex global interdependencies, the need for integrated risk management has never been more urgent.
 RisCon26 brings together the world’s leading researchers and practitioners to move beyond theory.
 Hosted by the Centre for Societal Risk Research (CSR) at Karlstad University, this conference serves as a premier forum for cross-sectoral dialogue, innovative simulations, and the sharing of actionable insights.
 Join us in Sweden this October to help shape the frameworks that will protect our societies tomorrow.